twongjirad/pylard/README.md

 * virtualenv: not required, but highly-recommended.
 It allows you to build a sandbox environment for python.
 If you install pylard in such a sandbox, the package and its dependencies can be removed easily (and installed without root privileges).

 Get these first, since they can't be grabbed by PIP via setuptools:
-* ROOT: This is the only one which the setup.py script won't try to install itself.
-You need the pyroot module to be installed
+* ROOT: High-energy physics staple.
+Note: you need the pyroot module to be installed
 * pyqt4: best installed using apt-get (or it's equivalent on linux) and macports (or its equivalent on OS X)
-* sip: needed by pyqt4. best installed uisng apt-get
+* sip: needed by pyqt4.
+This (and pyqt4) best installed using apt-get

 These should be installed by the setup script:
 * pyqtgraph: visualization package used to make GUI and plots. utilizes 3D acceleration.